Predestination vs Free Will Paradox

 Can predestination vs free be plainly explained?

+The will of YHVH can be explain with the following simple to understand example.
 You are on the road on a destination according to your own will.
 A moment comes when you face the choice to make at the fork of the road whether to go to the right or to the left.
 You choose to go to the left.
 Your decision is your choice, your free will.
 The path you have chosen is your predestination; because you have chosen this path, you will get to the destination that road leads.
+Down the road you will be given another choice to make at another fork of the road.
+This time you choose the right path.
+This again is your decision of choice, your free will, and the path you have chosen is your predestination; because you have chosen this path, you will get to the destination that road leads.

 Any time we exercise the free will, we will be given the due predestination according to our will, whether good or bad.
 If we sin and make a bad choice to go against the will of YHVH, we choose the road to destruction paved with curses.
-If we choose to do His will, we have chosen the road to heaven paved with blessings, but we may come to the fork of the road where we will be in the situation to make another choice and this may well be a test whether we will keep on going on the right path.
+If we choose to do His will, we have chosen the road to heaven paved with blessings, but we may come to the fork of the road where we will be in the situation to make another choice, and this may well be a test whether we will keep on going on the right path.

 Predestination vs free will or predestination and free will

+YHVH most definitely foresees whether a human will be in heaven or in hell.
+In His pure foreknowledge we appear as we are in actuality, as a mirror reflects our appearance: either written in the Book of Life or destined to eternal separation from Him.
+Therefore, YHVH’s foreknowledge reflects our will as in the mirror.
 The righteous judgement of Elohim grants to us according to our deeds, as the mirror gives us our reflection of what we really are, and likewise the foreknowledge of God: those who are predestined for righteousness and others for condemnation, all depends on the choice humans have made.
 As the mirror does not force the reflection on us, neither does YHVH force salvation or condemnation on us.
 If He does, it would not be a free choice for us.
+One is saved or condemned, not because YHVH has predestined or predetermined his salvation or condemnation, but that either by choice he obeys Him and He foresees his salvation, or that by choice of evil deeds he avoids the grace of YHVH and will suffer for it, and He foresees that, too.
+Thus, the cause of future predestination or predetermination is not foreknowledge, but foreknowledge is the result of the predestination.
+The future does not flow forth from foreknowledge, but foreknowledge from the future.

+If we choose life, it will be pleasing to YHVH, and we will be saved.
+If we lead a corrupt life, we have chosen death, and we will perish.
+He foresees both, but neither of them predetermines His foreknowledge.
 In other words, when we choose life, YHVH foresees it, but if we choose death, He will foreordain us for hell.
 If we turn back to Him, we are foreordained for salvation.
 As we change our lives by our free will, so the righteous Judge changes His decision which reflects in our destination.
 His judgement follows our will and conforms to our inclination to do good or evil.
+YHVH is determined to save us, but He requires that we conduct our lives accordingly.

 It was Israel whom YHVH destined to leave Egypt and inherit the Land.
 That was the predetermination for the descendants of Avraham, Yitschak and Ya’akov according to the promise.
 But by their disbelief and by free will, many of them did not want to leave and chose to stay in exile and perished.